neuralmagic/deepsparse/docs/user-guide/README.md

 DeepSparse achieves a ***12x speedup*** over ORT!

 **Pro-Tip:** In place of a [SparseZoo](https://sparsezoo.neuralmagic.com/) stubs, you can pass a local ONNX file to test your model.

+Checkout the [Performance Benchmarking guide](deepsparse-benchmarking.md) for more details.

 ## Deployment APIs